Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 One study conducted by the Department of Chemical Toxicology, Division of Environmental Medicine, at the Norwegian Institute of Public Health in which kiwifruit was supplemented to a normal diet showed that with just one to two golden kiwifruit a day, a marked decrease in internal oxidative damage occurred.

-A recent 2020 study found that the vitamin C in kiwifruit may reduce cancer development because of its ability to reduce oxidative injury and enhance bowel movements.
+A 2020 study found that the vitamin C in kiwifruit may reduce cancer development because of its ability to reduce oxidative injury and enhance bowel movements.
 This may help in the prevention of colorectal cancer.

 A big reason for this is that vitamin C levels in kiwifruit outshine oranges and provide benefits that help repair and maintain a number of body tissues and systems.